Monsanto plots pricey Syngenta comeback amid growing scepticism

 Sources said Monsanto has recently made changes to its team of external legal advisers in an effort to win Syngenta's support, which it needs to follow the deal through.

-Antitrust advisers of both companies have met twice in New York, the most recent a week ago, a person familiar with the matter said, but it remains unclear whether there has been any agreement.
+Antitrust advisers of both companies have met twice in New York, most recently a week ago, a person familiar with the matter said, but it remains unclear whether there has been any agreement.

 Syngenta's board, led by Michel Demare, wants a "safe deal" and is unwilling to share the risk of the deal falling apart after months of regulatory scrutiny.